jswang/MemoryBank/README.md

-# cs224n_final_project
+# MemoryBank
-Final project for CS224N.
-Automatically detects device and runs on GPU if avaiable
+This is our implementation of MemoryBank, a Question Answering system with improved consistency and accuracy.
+This code runs with Python 3.9 on a google cloud A2 compute instance.

 To pull BeliefBank data:
 ```